LeaPhant/pagkibot/README.md

 **Warning**: Currently this will delete all files in the bot folder.
 Only the avatar, configuration and credentials will be saved, any changes you make to the bot will be overwritten.

+*The updater is also WIP and will be removed once I add proper default config logic so the bot can be just updated by pulling the repo*

 ## Commands

 You can find a list of commands [here](https://github.com/LeaPhant/pagkibot/wiki/4.-Commands).